royerlab/ultrack/docs/source/quickstart.rst

       napari.run()

-If you already have segmentation labels, you can provide the them directly to the tracker.
+If you already have segmentation labels, you can provide them directly to the tracker.

 .. code-block:: python